 - Delivery Stork: Parodied in "The Parenting Stork", wherein a mama stork teaches her chick that mice deliver baby storks.
 On balance she doesn't seem to be any better or worse a parent than her sister, who teaches a more realistic view of sex.

-- Eye Scream: "The Crow and the Lamb"
+- Eye Scream: At the end of "The Crow and the Lamb".

 - Fantastic Racism: Seen throughout.
 In the first story a baboon hairdresser connives a bigger tip from her cat customer by feigning a hatred of dogs.

 - The Farmer and the Viper: "The Mouse and the Snake" is a vsriation on this old Aesop, although in this case the aggressor never made any claims or promises.

 - No Accounting for Taste: The Faithful Setter and his wife.